History of Fianna Fáil: De Valera (1926–59)

 In May 1936 de Valera abolished Seanad Éireann (Irish Free State).
 At that time he also announced his intention to draw up a new constitution.
 On 1 July 1937 the Irish people adopted the new Constitution of Ireland.
 This new constitution was republican in all but name.
 The constitution claimed that the state consisted of the entire island of Ireland and the office of Governor-General was replaced by the President of Ireland.
-De Valera was able to succeed with this tactic as the 1930s had seen a change in Britain's relationship with her colonies.
-The Statute of Westminster had declared a national law to be as valid as one from Westminster, and so the Houses of Commons/Lords no longer had a role in turning National bills into Law.
+De Valera was able to succeed with this tactic as the 1930s had seen a change in Britain's relationship with Ireland.
+In 1931, the Statute of Westminster had all but abolished Westminster's right to legislate for the Free State, effectively granting it internationally recognised independence.
+Thus, the Houses of Commons/Lords no longer had a role in turning National bills into Law.
 It was a delicate political move but one which de Valera managed to execute without major disruption.

 In 1939 at the outbreak of World War II de Valera announced that Ireland would remain neutral.
 Fine Gael TD James Dillon was alone in advocating an alliance with the United Kingdom.
 This policy infuriated the British; however, Ireland's neutrality strongly favoured the Allies.
 Controversially, de Valera formally offered his condolences to the German Minister in Dublin on the death of Adolf Hitler in 1945, in accordance with diplomatic protocol.

 After de Valera had spent sixteen years in power—without answering the crucial questions of partition and republican status—the public demanded a change from Fianna Fáil government.
 In the 1948 election, de Valera lost the outright majority he'd enjoyed since 1933.
-They returned in 1951 but no new ideas emerged from the Cabinet.
+De Valera refused to enter a coalition, and was consigned to opposition when the other parties banded together to form the First Inter-Party Government.
+He returned in 1951, but no new ideas emerged from the Cabinet.
 Seán Lemass was eager to launch a new economic policy but the conservative elements in the government prevailed.
 Fianna Fáil lost power again in 1954.
 In 1957 de Valera returned for the final time as Taoiseach.
 At this stage he was 75 years old and almost blind.
 However, he allowed Lemass to proceed with his economic expansion plan the 'Programme for Economic Expansion' of 1958.
 He won the presidential election on 17 June 1959 and resigned as Taoiseach, leader of Fianna Fáil and TD for Clare six days later, handing over power to Seán Lemass.